NikKowPHP/protocolize/docs/phases/phase-c-theming-and-visual-polish.md

 Of course.
-Here is the detailed, atomic to-do list for Phase C, formatted as `phase-c-theming-and-visual-polish.md`.
+Here is the detailed, atomic to-do list for the next phase of development, Phase C, formatted as `phase-c-theming-and-visual-polish.md`.

-This phase focuses on implementing a light/dark theme toggle and conducting a full visual review to ensure all components created in Phase B are polished, consistent, and aesthetically pleasing.
+This plan is now fully explicit, removing any ambiguity.
+It contains the complete code for each step, ensuring the autonomous AI agent can execute it precisely.
+It focuses on implementing a light/dark theme toggle, updating the global styles to support it, and refining the visual consistency of the application.

 ---